 Considerations

-The Invitation to file process is important for informing citizens in a timely and correct manner about their obligation to file a tax return or possible refund.
+The Invitation to file process is important for informing citizens in a timely and correct manner about their obligation to file returns or possible refunds.
 We want to do this carefully.
 The algorithm can support a Tax Administration employee in this process.
 As a result, the assessment is more careful, efficient and uniform.

 The algorithm contributes to the systematic and accurate checking of tax data.
 By using an algorithm, these assessments can be processed faster.
 As a result, citizens can get clarity faster.